rosneuro/rosneuro_filters_flattop/README.md

-# ROSNeuro Flattop window
+# ROS-Neuro Flattop window

-This ROSNeuro filter plugin applies a Flattop window to the provided data.
+This ROS-Neuro filter plugin applies a Flattop window to the provided data.

 ## Algorithm:
 The filter applies the Flattop window to the data.
 The Flattop window is implemented as follows: